-To respond to its customers' different digital needs, Davao Light continues to provide services through its diverse digital channels and online facilities.
-Its mobile application, MobileAP, which allows access to billing and accounts anytime and anywhere, was upgraded to include additional information for enhanced user convenience. eBillTxt was launched as a supplemental service that allows customers to receive electronic bills via SMS.
+To respond to its customers' different digital needs, Davao Light continues to provide diverse digital platforms and online facilities.
+Its mobile application, MobileAP, which allows access to billing and accounts anytime and anywhere, was continuously upgraded to include additional features like bill payment for enhanced user convenience. eBillTxt was launched as a supplemental service that allows customers to receive electronic bills via SMS.